 If you are a behavioral health professional, the Telehealth Certification Institute has created a resource for locating States' Telemental Health Laws, Rules and Regulations for counselors, social workers, marriage and family therapists and psychologists.

-Other Policy Considerations for Interstate Practice: When providing telehealth services across state lines, it's essential to understand more than just each state's telehealth-specific laws.
-Here are some key policy considerations:
+Other Policy Considerations for Interstate Telehealth Practice: When providing telehealth services across state lines, understanding state-specific telehealth laws is crucial—but it's not the whole picture.
+Here are some key policy considerations to keep in mind:

-- Interstate Licensure Compacts: As telehealth has expanded, many states and professional groups have created licensure compacts to simplify interstate practice.
-States participating in a compact, known as "compact states," allow licensed professionals to practice in muliple participating compact states more easily.
-Learn more...
+- Interstate Licensure Compacts: With the growth of telehealth, many states and professional organizations have developed licensure compacts to facilitate interstate practice.
+States that participate in these agreements, known as "compact states," allow licensed professionals to more easily practice across state lines within the compact.
+Learn more....